deej122/KA_JavaScript/README.md

 Used Acorn to parse the JavaScript mainly because of the superior documentation and the ease of setup with Node.

-Used CodeMirror in place of a standard HTML textarea for aesthetic appeal and built in JavaScript formatting capabilities.
+Used CodeMirror in place of a standard HTML textarea for aesthetic appeal and built-in JavaScript formatting capabilities.

 ===========

-Tested and Working in Google Chrome and Safari -- Yet to test in Mozilla Firefox and IE 8, 9
+Tested and working in Google Chrome and Safari -- yet to test in Mozilla Firefox and IE 8, 9

 ===========